 - Fingernail polish

-Calamine lotion – this well known shade of pink uses haemetite at a mere .5 percent, as the active ingredient to relieve mild itching.
+Hematite can be a component in calamine lotions – this well known shade of pink uses hematite at a mere 0.5% , as the active ingredient to relieve mild itching.

 High Heat-Resistance Coatings

 Although not used as a primary containment method due to the alkali-silica reaction, as hematite is not immune to this reaction, hematite is used as part of concrete and ceramic radiation barriers used around nuclear power plants and other radiative environments.
 Hematite is resistant to neutron and gamma radiation over long periods of time, at elevated temperatures, especially when as part of a concrete slab.
 Hematite is typically used at concentrations of 10 to 50 volume%.
 Because of hematite’s high density, less of it needs to be used, meaning a thinner concrete/ceramic is required overall.

 Used for boilers, flues, and ovens for temperatures up to 90 Celsius.
 Can be used on the interior or exterior surfaces.

 As mentioned above, hematite is non-toxic.
 The only potential hazard is lung irritation that comes from inhaling excess amounts of fine dust.
 Mitigation is via careful mixing of the iron oxide powder when used and to use appropriate personal protective equipment.